-Update: this is an old post that still gets a lot of traffic, so I made a video in 2018 on some critically important pen name tips that will help you sell more books.
+Update: this is an older post that still gets a lot of traffic, so I made a video on some critically important pen name tips that will help you sell more books.
 Watch the video to learn more.

 For a long time I thought using an author pen name was disingenuous.
 Plus it gets confusing to readers if you are called by different names in different places and nobody is really sure who they are talking about.
 But pen names (nom de plume) can be useful.